-Chair of the Governing Board, Remuneration Committee, Vice Chair of the Search & Governance Committee
+Chair of the Governing Board, Remuneration Committee and Vice Chair of the Search & Governance Committee

-Vice Chair of the Governing Board, Chair of Search & Governance Committee, Member of the Remuneration Committee
+Vice Chair of the Governing Board, Chair of Search & Governance Committee and Member of the Remuneration Committee

 David J Brown has been a Governor at the College since 2005 and worked as Burnley Borough Council’s Director of Environment prior to his retirement.
 He held responsibility for Planning and Environment, Street-scene and Markets services.